 Step 1: Prepare the Hole

 Drill a hole slightly smaller than the tap’s major diameter.
 This size is called the tap drill size.
 Charts inside most tap-and-die sets show the correct drill size for each thread.
+Tap drill sizes should be calculated to leave enough material for thread formation while reducing cutting forces that can damage the tap or produce poor-quality threads.

 Drilling too large gives weak threads.
 Drilling too small increases cutting force and risks breaking the tap.